jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-cellular-automata.md

 - seedrandom.min
 ---

-recap last post, brief intro to this post intention is to generate random caves, favoring lots of wide open areas so that fast-moving monsters can surround the player show example cellular automata finished product

-<canvas width="400" height="400"></canvas>

-button
+Last time we looked at generating random dungeons using the [Drunkard's Walk]({% post_url 2016-10-31-procedural-dungeon-generation-drunkards-walk-in-clojurescript %}) algorithm.
+It's fun to play with, and sometimes generates cool levels, but it's also pretty unreliable.
+That's not good enough for my purposes: I want to reliably generate big, open, cave-like maps, with lots of space for fast-moving enemies to swarm and surround the player.

+We'll be using a concept called [cellular automata](http://natureofcode.com/book/chapter-7-cellular-automata/) this time to generate levels that look like this:

+<div id="cellular-example"></div>

+Again, we're using a 2D grid to represent our level.
+We'll be using some new vocabulary this time, though.

+Each spot on the grid is a *cell*.
+Each cell is either *alive* or *dead*.
+(An alive cell is a cave wall, and a dead cell is empty space where the player can move around freely.)

-we'll be generating caves today using a techniqued called "cellular automata". this algorithm starts by generating a grid of "cells", each of which has a certain chance of being "alive". for our purposes, each cell is a location in our dungeon, and if the cell is "alive", then the location is a cave wall. if the cell is "dead", then the location is empty space where the player can move around and explore. so let's start off by writing a function that does just that.
+The algorithm starts by generating a grid of cells, each of which has a certain chance of being alive.

 <pre class="hidden"><code class="cljs">